İskilip

 İskilip is a district of Çorum Province, Turkey, on the left bank of the River Kızılırmak, located at 56 km from the city of Çorum, 100 miles (160 km) northeast of Ankara and 60 miles (100 km) southeast of Kastamonu.
 It is the seat of İskilip District.
 Its population is 17,612 (2022).
 The mayor is Ali Sülük.

 Etymology

 Former names included Iskila (the name given to the area in Hittite times), Asklepios / Aesculapius (in ancient Greek), Blocium / Bloacium, İmad, Iskelib / İskelib (the ancient name returning into use in the Seljuk Turkish era), and Direklibel.

 Geography

 İskilip lies on a well-watered plain, several miles off the road between Çankırı and Amasya among wooded hills, at the foot of a limestone rock crowned by the ruins of an ancient fortress now filled with houses.
 Near the town are saline springs, from which salt has been extracted.
 The climate is dry.
 The highest point is Mount Teke (1700m).
 The local economy depends on agriculture, especially grains and pulses, and forestry.
 Iskilip lies on the North Anatolian Fault.

-By one calculation, the geographic center of all land area on Earth surface, is a mile or so to the northeast of Iskilip district, not far from Başmakçı, making it the centre of the world.